HenryHong91/DDB/FindNumber/Readme.md

      - Hard: 2 hints available.

 3. **Guess the Number:**
-   - Enter your guess into the provided text box and click the "Submit" button.
+   - Enter your guess into the provided text box and click.
-   - Receive hints (up or down) based on your guess.

 4. **Win or Lose:**
    - If your guess matches the random number, you win!
    - You have a total of 10 chances.
 If you exhaust all chances without guessing correctly, you lose.

 ## Hints
+- Receive hints (up or down) based on your guess.
 - The application provides hints to guide your guesses.
 - In Easy mode, you get 5 hints.
 In Normal mode, you get 3 hints.
 In Hard mode, you get 2 hints.
 - Hints include whether the correct number is higher ("UP") or lower ("DOWN") than your guess.